Lymes/cxg-e60wt/README.md

 A firmware for new soldering irons with STM8S103K3 MCU onboard.
 Some missing features have been implemented, such es. sleep/wake up modes, sounds, errors check, etc.

-Just download main.hex file to load it directly with stm8flash or STVP-STM8 STM Visual Programmer.

 For those who wants to re-build the firmware: you'll need two essential pieces of software to work with the STM8:

 - stm8flash, a utility for interfacing your ST-Link dongle